There are many reasons why projects fail, but they pretty much all boil down to one of two things (sometimes both):

 After identifying the risks, determine how likely the risk is to happen.
-I usually use a percentage of —100% means I’m positive it’s going to happen.
+I usually use a percentage—100% means I’m positive it’s going to happen.
 It’s also important to determine how bad it’s going to be if the risk does happen.
 The easiest way to do this is by categorizing risks as high, medium, or low risk.

 Once you’ve done this analysis, it’s time to bring your team in.
-Ask each team member what they are worried about, add those to the list of risks, and put them up for review:
+Ask each project team member or contributor what they are worried about, add those to the list of risks, and put them up for review: